ENDING THE CYCLE OF HOMELESSNESS

 We partner with Leah's Pantry to provide family nutrition workshops to families with healthy cooking lessons and information on why healthy, nutritious meals are important.

-To apply for assistance call (925) 338-1038 Monday - Friday 9am to 4pm.
+To apply for assistance call (925) 338-1038 from 9 a.m. to 4 p.m.
+Monday - Friday (except holidays).
 For more information about this program visit our Housing Assistance page.